Koenman5534/simple-statistics/README.md

 # simple-statistics
-This webapplication is a small and simpe statistics program that can be implemented in almost every site.
+This webapplication is a small and simple statistics program that can be implemented in almost every site.

 it is made from four php files: